How To Make An Ethernet Cable (Crossover & Straight-through Method)

-Similar devices has the send and receive at the same pin numbers.
+Similar devices have the send and receive at the same pin numbers.

 The wiring diagram above shows how an Ethernet crossover cable looks like.
-The crossover cable are connected with the A and B standard in each end.
+The crossover cable is connected with the A and B standard in each end.

 How to make an Ethernet cable

-Take a look at the video tutorials or read the step by step guide below on how to make an Ethernet cable.
+Don’t believe me?
+Well before you make up your mind, take a look at the video tutorials below or read the step by step guide below on how to make an Ethernet cable.

 The first video is on how to make an Ethernet cable using RJ45 UTP connectors:

-The second video is on how to make and Ethernet cable with a shielded RJ45 connectors or STP connectors.
+The second video is on how to make an Ethernet cable with shielded RJ45 connectors or STP connectors.

 Ethernet cable tutorial – Step by step

 - The first thing to do is to strip the cable so at least 2 cm or about an inch of the wires are visible.
-Use a knife or a cable stripper.
+Use a gwood wire stripper or knife.
 Be aware not to cut the isolation of the wires.
-In the beginning it might be a good idea to strip a little the cable so the wires are a little longer.
+In the beginning, it might be a good idea to strip a little the cable so the wires are a little longer.
 It will make the next step easier.